Skip to main content

 Default scopes

-Each tool has a default scope that matches its typical usage pattern:
+Each integration has a default scope that matches its typical usage pattern:

 claude-codeproject